 Factories Act, 1948 (India)

-This law addresses worker safety, including provisions related to workplace conditions and equipment. -
+Addresses worker safety, including workplace conditions and equipment. -

 Ergonomic Guidelines